kdfuzzy/FusionUI/readme.md

 ✅ Enable ConfigurationSaving in the CreateWindow function.
 ✅ Choose an appropriate FileName in the CreateWindow function.
 ✅ Select a unique flag identifier for each supported element you create.
-✅ Place Rayfield:LoadConfiguration() at the bottom of your script.
+✅ Place Fusion:LoadConfiguration() at the bottom of your script.

-With these steps, Rayfield will now automatically save and load your configuration settings. 🎉
+With these steps, Fusion will now automatically save and load your configuration settings. 🎉

 # 🏦 Fusion Interface Guide